ACCESS 2 JUSTICE

 ABOUT US

-California is experiencing an explosion in the numbers of individuals appearing before the court without professional legal representation on a variety of matters from family law to housing.
+California is experiencing a significant increase in the number of individuals appearing before the court without professional legal representation on a variety of matters, from family law to housing.
 The “Access to Justice” (A2J) internship is recruiting interns that will work in the Bay Area Self-Help Centers from June to August.
-Interns will work closely with self-represented litigants providing: assistance with court documents, legal information and referrals as needed and translation for our monolingual litigants.
+Interns will work closely with self-represented litigants by providing assistance with court documents, legal information, and referrals as needed, as well as translation for Limited English Proficiency litigants.
 Interns will also assist in and lead workshops.
 All assistance will be performed under the close supervision of attorneys and other court staff.

 By providing one-on-one assistance, legal information, referrals, and assistance with forms completion, Access 2 Justice interns help litigants move forward with their legal matters.
 Access 2 Justice interns not only gain substantive training in family and civil law, but assist vulnerable communities who would be impacted by the law socioeconomically.